liebig/cron/README.md

 ### Run the cron jobs

 Running the cron jobs is as easy as adding them.
-Just call the **run** method and wait until each added cron job expression is checked and if the time has come, the corresponding cron job will be invoked.
+Just call the static **run** method and wait until each added cron job expression is checked and if the time has come, the corresponding cron job will be invoked.
 That is the Cron magic.
 The **run** method returns a detailed Cron report.
 Additionally the report (with their cron jobs errors) will be logged to database.
 You have the control over your jobs.

 ```
 public static function run($repeatTime = 1) {